 The other not-quite daily ritual I have revolves around our living room, which is the space that most clearly defines “family” for me.
 The mantle above the fireplace became a sort of impromptu altar a couple years back, with a pillar candle of some sort, a regular supply of nag champa incense, and a block with spaces for seven tea lights.
 On a regular basis (at least once a week, and sometimes every day), I light the pillar candle and a stick of incense, with a short prayer asking anyone who’s listening (particularly land/household spirits/minor gods) for happiness and safety for me and mine – my family (both by blood and by choice), and any other minor requests for the household.
 When the mood strikes, I use tea lights to represent specific requests at the same time.

-More on my practices to come in the following weeks.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+More on my practices to come in the following weeks.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio